mongodb/genny/docs/using.md

 For more details on workload development, please check out our general docs on [Developing and Modifying Workloads](https://github.com/10gen/performance-tooling-docs/blob/main/new_workloads.md) and on [Basic Performance Patch Testing](https://github.com/10gen/performance-tooling-docs/blob/main/patch_testing.md).

 Users who would like a second look at their workloads can ask product performance.
 Users who have questions about their Genny usage can ask TIPS (@dev-prod-tips).

+Users who would like a private workload should consider putting it in the [PrivateWorkloads repo](https://github.com/10gen/PrivateWorkloads).

 <a id="org61c719c"></a>